-Section 2: concerns that do not meet the harm threshold
+Section 2: concerns that do not meet the harm threshold or low level concerns

 The section is based on 'Section 2: Concerns that do not meet the harm threshold' in part 4 of Keeping Children Safe in Education.

 This section applies to all concerns (including allegations) about members of staff, including supply teachers, volunteers and contractors, which do not meet the harm threshold set out in section 1 above.